G4ITTeam/g4it/services/frontend/README.md

 To start the project, follow these steps:

 ```
-npm run init
 npm i
 npm start
 ```

-The command `npm run init` will create this environment.local.ts based on environment.ts and environment variables (uses AZURE_CLIENT_ID).

 Open your browser on `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.